onnx/onnx/docs/TestCoverage.md

 </details>

+### Tanh
-### TanhThere are 1 test cases, listed as following:
+There are 1 test cases, listed as following:
 <details>
 <summary>tanh</summary>